 % pwd /usr/local/example/cfrontend/src % cd .. % mkdir build install % set CFEINSTALL = `pwd`/install

-For Solaris/SPARC, LLVM only supports the SPARC V9.
-Therefore, the configure command line should specify sparcv9, as shown below.
+The SPARC V8 ABI support is more robust than the V9 ABI support and can generate SPARC V9 code.
+It is highly recommended that you use the V8 ABI with LLVM, as shown below.
 Also, note that Solaris has trouble with various wide (multibyte) character functions from C as referenced from C++, so we typically configure with --disable-c-mbchar (cf. Bug 206).

 Common Problem: You may get error messages regarding the fact that LLVM does not support inline assembly.
 Here are two common fixes: